Vita Wei become the leading leisurewear, designer brand in China

 Overall this was a very successful campaign in terms of creating a buzz around the Chinese brand.
 Trending topics on Tieba, Tianya, Douban & Zhihu lifted the reputation of the brand.

 Over 5000 shares on WeChat moments and just under 1000 reposts to conversation groups helped the content go viral with 7000 reads on articles.
-The brand’s Weibo following increased by 30% which will help with their long-term community development & customer loyalty programmes.
+The brand’s Weibo following increased by 30% which will help with their long-term community development & customer loyalty programs.

 ‘Marie Claire China’ featuring the brand in an article significantly raised the profile of Vita Wei and the campaign generally.